-When a full-time faculty member who is tenured or tenure-track, or that faculty member's spouse, becomes the parent of a child, either by childbirth or by adoption of a pre-school-aged child, the faculty member shall, upon written request to their/her/his department chair or dean, be entitled to a parental leave of one semester at full pay for purposes of serving as the child's primary caregiver.
+When a full-time faculty member who is tenured or tenure-track, or a full-time faculty member who is non-tenure track and on a renewable, multi-year appointment, or that faculty member's spouse, becomes the parent of a child, either by childbirth or by adoption of a pre- school-aged child, the faculty member shall, upon written request to their/her/his department chair or dean, be entitled to a parental leave of one semester at full pay for purposes of serving as the child's primary caregiver.
 If a faculty member and their/her/his spouse would otherwise both be eligible for parental leave under this policy, either one, but not both, may take this parental leave.